stephanieleevillanueva/old_blog/_posts/2015-7-4-MTA-Analysis.md

 Btw, a shout out to my groupmates Nidhin and Julia for making this project a success!

 After a good number of brainstorming sessions our group came to an agreement that we will do a study on the busiest MTA stations with also the highest ratio of commuters based on data we gathered from http://web.mta.info/developers/turnstile.html (MTA ridership) and http://web.mta.info/developers/fare.html (MTA fare).
 Why choose this particular dataset you might ask?
 The answer is... actually for no particular reason lol.
-Though knowing where to best reach actual "New Yorkers" and not the tourists may come in handy later.
+Though knowing where to best reach actual "New Yorkers" vs. tourists may come in handy later.

 Now on to the process...